waimea-cwilliams/300dtd-assessment/docs/Design.md

 The website will also allow the manager and coach to view each players attendance and add future sessions to the webapp allowing the Juniors to be able to focus on each new session.

 Players should be able to:
-- Identify themselves (via pin)
+- Have a personal login
-- Confirm attendance (with description)
+- Confirm attendance

 Coaches/Managers should be able to:
 - Add future sessions